 a family of podcasts

 Please follow The Path to Authenticity on Apple Podcasts, or wherever you listen.
-Just Be Episode 224 of The Path to Authenticity features a conversation with Dr. Scott Lipp, a board-certified Licensed Mental Health Counselor in the state of Florida and a Licensed Professional Counselor in the state of New...
+We’re the Product (Originally published on November 3, 2020) Episode 93, the election day episode of The Path to Authenticity features a conversation with media literacy expert Julie Smith.
+Julie is the author of Master...

 Please follow The Path to Authenticity on Apple Podcasts, or wherever you listen.
 Help Getting Help: An Alternative to Intervention Episode 223 of The Path to Authenticity is a departure from the norm.
 In it I speak to a former client who I helped with his son.
 Together, over the course of about two...